 - Before departure, agree to meet a guide, so you know the grade of the guide.

 - Take cash with you!
 Instead of pay by card.
 If you pay in cash, you can also save 4.2 %

 Transportation and flight cost

-Many companies don’t have the right information, because they always want to re-write the knowledge of someone.
-Here is whereas I give you my first-hand details.
+Many companies don’t have the right information because they always want to rewrite someone’s knowledge.
+Here is, whereas I give you my first-hand details.

 - There is no direct flight from Kathmandu to Juphal.
-So, only the option is to fly to Nepalgunj spend a night and catch a flight to Jupal from Nepalgunj by the next day.
+So, only the option is to fly to Nepalgunj, spend a night, and catch a flight to Jupal from Nepalgunj by the next day.
 Do not rely on Juphal airport.
-Only the chartered flights are available depending on the number of passengers and volume of cargos, which is very uncertain due to the weather.
+Only the chartered flights are available depending on the number of passengers and cargos volume, which is uncertain due to the weather.

-If you’d like to make yourself comfortable, then you should go from Kathmandu to Nepalgunj, and spend a night there.
-You should only take a flight the next day to Juphal.
+You should go from Kathmandu to Nepalgunj, then spend a night there, if you’d like to make yourself comfortable.
+It would best if you only took a flight the next day to Juphal.

 |Transportation that belongs to Upper Dolpo Trek Cost|

 |One way flight cost to Nepalgunj||US$ 207×2 = 414 per person|

 |One way flight cost to Juphal||US$ 165×2 = 230 per person|